-Recognizing this void, the IFC and AFS partnered to apply and obtain a multi-state conservation grant (co-administered by the U.S. Fish and Wildlife Service [USFWS] and Association of Fish and Wildlife Agencies [AFWA] and funded from the Wildlife and Sport Fish Restoration [WSFR] program) to evaluate the need and feasibility of re-establishing a national IFWLC training and development center (IFWLC Center).
-The grant application was approved in September 2020 and a ten-member steering committee (Committee) formed to complete the feasibility assessment.
+Recognizing this void, the IFC and AFS partnered to apply for and obtain a multi-state conservation grant (co-administered by the U.S. Fish and Wildlife Service [USFWS] and Association of Fish and Wildlife Agencies [AFWA] and funded from the Wildlife and Sport Fish Restoration [WSFR] program) to evaluate the need and feasibility of establishing a Center, more broadly named the Center for Integrated Aquatic Resource Conservation, hereafter the Center.
+The grant application was approved in September 2020 and a tenmember steering committee (Committee) formed to complete the feasibility assessment (see Appendix A).

 As an initial step, Committee members solicited the opinions of colleagues, peers, and associates regarding the general need for a training center.
-The feedback received was positive and prompted the Committee to seek opinions and recommendations from a broader range of water stakeholder interest groups via a formalized internet-based survey.
-This provided further confirmation of need, and the Committee subsequently proceeded with the feasibility assessment (reported in this document), to explore various alternatives more fully for organizing, managing, and funding such a center.
-The assessment led to the formulation of an implementation strategy and identification of "next steps" directed toward the future establishment of a training center.
+The feedback received was positive and prompted the Committee to seek opinions and recommendations from a broader range of water stakeholder interest groups via a formalized internet-based survey in July 2021.
+This provided further confirmation of need, and the Committee subsequently proceeded with the draft feasibility assessment to explore various alternatives more fully for organizing, managing, and funding such a Center.
+The Committee received positive feedback on the draft report and included excellent suggestions on implementation and Center curriculum among other areas.
+This final report reflects both the survey and draft report respondent comments.
+The assessment led to the formulation of an implementation strategy and identification of "next steps" directed toward the future establishment of the Center.